-Russell, B.: Freedom and Organisation 1814-1914.
+Russell, B.: Freedom and Organisation, 1814-1914.
+Southgate, D.: The Passing of the Whigs.

 Wood, A.: Nineteenth Century Britain.

 Part (c)-Colonial History 1815-1939

 General topics for study include the scramble for overseas colonies by European nations, various imperial concepts and systems, and the beginning of independence movements in colonial territories.